-General: Awards day is held each year in the Spring Semester to recognize the achievements of individual cadets and units within the Corps.
-The ROTC Departments, veteran groups, civilian patriotic groups, alumni, cadet social organizations, and the Commandant of Cadets present awards.
+General: The awards ceremony is held each year in the Spring Semester to recognize the achievements of individual cadets and units within the Corps.
+The ROTC Departments, veteran groups, civilian patriotic groups, alumni, cadet social organizations, and the Commandant of Cadets may present awards.